spinnaker/spinnaker.io/content/en/docs/v1.19/reference/providers/kubernetes-v2/index.md

 ---
-Layout: single
 title: "Kubernetes Provider"
-sidebar:
-  nav: reference
+linkTitle: "Kubernetes Provider"
+weight:
+description:
 ---

 This article describes how the Kubernetes provider works and how it differs